ascoderu/lokole/README.rst

 The routes of the app are defined in `views.py <https://github.com/ascoderu/opwen-webapp/blob/master/opwen_email_client/webapp/views.py>`_ so take a look there for an overview of the entrypoints into the code.

+For local development, you can set the following additional environment variables:

+.. sourcecode :: sh

+  OPWEN_ENABLE_DEBUG='True'
+  AZURE_ROOT='/tmp/azure'

+With these environment variables set, when the Lokole exchanges data with the server, it will not make any calls to Azure and instead depend on the files in the `AZURE_ROOT` directory.
+Any files uploaded to the server will be written to a subdirectory of `AZURE_ROOT` so that they can be inspected.
+To test sending emails from the server to the Lokole, simply create a file at `$AZURE_ROOT/to-lokole/emails.pack` and the Lokole device will ingest the emails in that file during the data exchange.

 Adding a new language
 ---------------------